Mercury Retrograde: A Change of Mental Perspective

 I don't care how deep a person has their head stuffed in pillows as the alarm clock goes off again and again: everyone is feeling the global call to awakening.
 For some this is exciting, for some it's annoying and for others it's literally terrifying.
-As you watch videos of that tsunami sweeping away cars, tractor-trailers and warehouses full of goods, you realize the power of the natural world to impact our lives; the order of nature becomes apparent, and I think that's liberating.
+As you watch videos of that tsunami sweeping away cars, tractor-trailers and warehouses full of goods, you realize the power of the natural world to impact our lives.

 It is easy to lose context in the midst of all of this; to lose connection with the greater scheme of existence.
 It's also possible to be brought into connection with that greater scheme, with others who care, with others who want to grow and make a difference rather than freak out.
-I would remind you -- maybe I don't have to -- that plenty of people are actually, genuinely scared.
-By that, I mean certain people among your coworkers, friends and neighbors, who are feeling the potential for everything to fall apart, or maybe even yourself.
-I mean kids who might have a clue what's going on in the world, yet not fully understand or have a way to process the information.
+I would remind you -- maybe that I don't have to -- that plenty of people are actually, genuinely scared.
+I mean certain people among your friends and neighbors, who are feeling the potential for everything to fall apart.

 Mercury represents the mental environment.
 It is not merely the 'theme of communication' or 'the mind', but rather where consciousness intersects the world around us.
 The two patterns overlay one another and create a totally unique pattern within our minds.
 Because it's so compelling, and dominates consciousness so thoroughly, we tend to associate this pattern not merely with what we are experiencing, but also with who we are